MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

     This starts Chrome with debugging enabled.

-1. Switch to Visual Studio and set a breakpoint in *browser-bundle.js* code as shown in the following illustration:
+1. Switch to Visual Studio and set a breakpoint in *browser-bundle.js* code in the `render()` function as shown in the following illustration:

     ![Set a breakpoint](../nodejs/media/tutorial-nodejs-react-set-breakpoint-client-code.png)